shintaku-michel/shintaku-michel/README.md

-> 👋 Olá!
-Bem-vindo ao meu Github.
+> 👋 Hello, welcome to my Github.

 #### About me: